viclw17/viclw17.github.io/_posts/2024-07-15-path-tracing-workshop-note.md

 ```

 # Progressive rendering on Shadertoy
+On shadertoy, we do everything in **Buffer A**, where `out vec4 out_color` is output into `iChannel0`. `iChannel0` kept being sampled as `prev_color` and got added with newly sampled radiance weighted by per-frame contribution weight.

 ```glsl
 vec3 prev_color = texture(iChannel0, tex_coord).rgb;
 float weight = 1.0 / float(iFrame + 1);